-The waiver wire in NFL fantasy football is a system designed to manage the acquisition of free agents or players not currently on a team.
+The waiver wire is a free agency system in fantasy football designed to manage in-season player acquisition by a league’s managers.
 Waiver claims help ensure equal opportunity and fair play for every team to acquire the best available talent throughout the season.

 How Does the Waiver Wire Work?

-At the beginning of each week, typically on Tuesday, players who are not on team rosters become free agents and are placed on the waiver wire.
+At the beginning of each week, typically on Tuesday, players who are not on fantasy team rosters in a league become free agents and are placed on the waiver wire.
 Every team has a waiver priority ranking that determines the order in which they can claim players.

-1. Early in the week (typically Tuesday) you submit a waiver claim for a player that you want on your team.
+- Early in the week (typically Tuesday) you submit a waiver claim for a player you want on your team.

-3. The team with the highest waiver priority that submitted a claim gets that player.
+- The team with the highest waiver priority of the week that submitted a claim gets that player.

-4. Once successful, that team’s waiver priority drops to the bottom of the list.
+- Once successful, that team’s waiver priority drops to the bottom of the list and the next team gets their shot.

 Priority Ranking Waivers vs. FAAB Waivers

-There are two main waiver systems used in fantasy football: priority ranking waivers and free agent acquisition budget (FAAB).
-Both are designed to create a fair playing field when acquiring free agents, but each comes with their own unique strategies.
+There are two main waiver systems used in fantasy football: priority ranking systems and free agent acquisition budget (FAAB) systems.

 Priority Ranking Waivers

-This traditional ranking system, also known as rolling waivers or continuous waivers, determines the order in which teams can claim players.
+The traditional ranking system is priority ranking waivers in fantasy football waiver wires.
+Priority ranking is also known as rolling waivers or continuous waivers.
+Under this system, a priority list determines the order in which teams can claim players mostly on need or league standings.
 When multiple teams place waiver claims on the same player, the team with the highest waiver priority gets them.
-After a successful claim, their priority drops to the bottom of the list.
+After a successful claim, that drops to the bottom of the priority list.

 Free Agent Acquisition Budget (FAAB) Waivers

-In the FAAB waivers system, each team receives a virtual budget at the beginning of the season, most often about $200.
+In the FAAB waivers system, each team receives a virtual budget at the beginning of the season, typically $100-200.
 This budget is used to bid on unclaimed players throughout the season.

-When you want to add a player, you submit a bid stating how much you’re willing to spend to get them.
+When you want to add someone, you submit a bid stating how much you’re willing to spend.
 Whoever has the highest bid gets the player and has that amount deducted from their budget.

-• Strategy and Budget Management: FAAB waivers require careful planning and budget management to ensure you allocate your resources wisely throughout the season.
+- Strategy and Budget Management: FAAB waivers require careful planning and budget management to ensure you allocate your resources wisely all year.
 Overspending early can leave you with a smaller budget later, while being too conservative might mean missing out on valuable players that could have meaningfully changed your roster.

 Monitor Player Performance and Opportunity